pi-ra/beesy-issue-tracker/README.md

 Just install the extension and start recording.
 Features:

 1. 🎥 Record without signing up
+2. 🦺 You won't lose your recordings, even if your computer crashes!
-2. ⚡ Use shortcuts to start/stop recording.
+3. ⚡ Use shortcuts to start/stop recording.
 Configure them as per your need
-3. 🔊 Option to start video+audio or audio only recordings
+4. 🔊 Option to start video+audio or audio only recordings
-4. 🔇 Supports muting audio in recording by muting Google Meet, which is not possible with screen recorders
+5. 🔇 Supports muting audio in recording by muting Google Meet, which is not possible with screen recorders
-5. 🎤 Automatically detect active mic when (dis)connecting headphones
+6. 🎤 Automatically detect active mic when (dis)connecting headphones
-6. ⌛ Show time since recording started in extension icon
+7. ⌛ Show time since recording started in extension icon
-7. 📥 Recording is downloaded automatically when you leave a meeting
+8. 📥 Recording is downloaded automatically when you leave a meeting
-8. 🔀 Show recording in progress and an easy way to switch to the active Meet tab
+9. 🔀 Show recording in progress and an easy way to switch to the active Meet tab
-9. 🎦 Auto-disable Google Meet media controls before joining a session
+10. 🎦 Auto-disable Google Meet media controls before joining a session
-10. 🔔 Notify you to start recording when joining a meet
+11. 🔔 Notify you to start recording when joining a meet

 ---